m1n0/token_menu_render/README.txt

 Token Menu Render
 =================

-Crreate automatic tokens for every menu in the system.
+Create automatic tokens for every menu in the system.

 To use these tokens, simply use tokens like this:
 [menu:main-menu]